talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

 'limit' field of the 'section' tag in the CPSolver (See SSDataFormatTemplate.xml)

-The sessionLength field in my CourseInputTemplate.xlsx doc matches with the 'length' field of the 'time' tag (which is a subtag of the 'section' tag) in the CPSolver (See SSDataFormatTemplate.xml).
+The sessionLength field in my CourseInputTemplate.xlsx doc matches with the 'length' field/attribute of the 'time' tag/element (which is a sub-tag/element of the 'section' tag/element) in the CPSolver (See SSDataFormatTemplate.xml).
  - This represents the number
  of timeslots a session takes up.
 The default value is 1, and it should only